sabyapradhan/resources-1/service_credentials.md

 1. From the resource list, select the name of the service to open the service details page.
 Then, select the Credentials tab, and click **New Credential +**.
 2. From the Add New Credential dialog, provide a **Name**.
 3. Specify the role.
 This value sets the IAM service access role.
-For more information, see: [IAM Access](/docs/iam/users_roles.html#userroles)
+For more information, see: [IAM Access](/docs/iam?topic=iam-userroles)
 4. Optionally, you can provide a Service ID by either allowing IAM to generate a unique value for you, or by providing an existing Service ID.
-For more information, see: [Creating and managing service IDs](/docs/iam/serviceid.html#serviceids)
+For more information, see: [Creating and working with service IDs](/docs/iam?topic=iam-serviceids)
 5. Optionally, you can provide more parameters as a valid JSON object that contains service-specific configuration parameters, provided either inline or in a file.

   Most services don't require extra parameters, and for services that do, each service defines its own unique list of parameters.
 For a list of supported configuration parameters, see the documentation for the particular service offering.